List of All DADS Programs/Services

 Home and community-based services for individuals diagnosed with legal blindness; a chronic, severe hearing impairment; or a condition that leads to deaf-blindness and an additional disability that results in impairment to independent functioning.
 This program is an alternative to institutional care and offers services such as habilitation, orientation and mobility, and assisted living.
 Additional information can be obtained by calling 1-877-438-5658 (toll free).
 Click here to read more about DBMD.

 Emergency Response Services (ERS)

-An electronic monitoring system for emergency assistance available for persons who spend significant time, at least 8 hours daily, alone or live with an incapacitate individual who could not call for help or otherwise assist in an emergency.
+An electronic monitoring system for emergency assistance available for adults with functional impairments who spend significant time, at least 8 hours daily, alone or live with an incapacitate individual who could not call for help or otherwise assist in an emergency.
 Click here to read more about ERS.

 Family Care Services (FCS)

 Non-skilled attendant care services, such as home management or personal care services, available to persons with functional limitations to assist with activities of daily living.
 Click here to read more about FCS.

 Home Delivered Meals (HDM)

 Delivery of a nutritious meal to a person's home to ensure at least one healthy meal per day.
 Click here to read more about HDM.

 A program of palliative care consisting of medical, social and support services provided to persons with a terminal illness and a physician's prognosis of six months or less to live.
 Additional information can be obtained by calling 512-438-3519.
 Click here to read more about Hospice.

 In-Home and Family Support Program (IHFSP)

-Provides direct grant benefits to individuals with physical disabilities age four and older who have physical disabilities, to purchase disability-related services that help them remain in their own homes, including minor home modifications and equipment that are not available under any other program.
+Provides direct grant benefits to individuals with physical disabilities age four and older and/or their families to purchase disability-related services that help them remain in their own homes, including minor home modifications and equipment that are not available under any other program.
 Click here to read more about IHFSP.

 Medically Dependent Children Program (MDCP)